 III.
 Applicability of the Policy

-All full- and part-time students at the College, staff members in the Office of Registration and Records, and academic department personnel responsible for monitoring academic standing and progress should be familiar with this policy.
+All full- and part-time students at the College, staff members in the Registration and Records office, and academic department personnel responsible for monitoring academic standing and progress should be familiar with this policy.

 IV.
 Related Documents